isomerpages/moe-mi/_admission/JAE APPEALS.md

 <p style="text-align:justify;">Appeal applicants must complete the application procedures as outlined below.
 Applicants must ensure that all required documents are submitted together with the application form to facilitate the admission application process.</p>

-<p style="text-align:justify;">Shortlisted applicants will be notified of an online (Zoom) interview.
+<p style="text-align:justify;">Shortlisted applicants will be notified of an online (MS Teams / Google Meet) interview.
 Results of all appeals are subject to the Institute’s admission criteria and school vacancies.</p>
 <p><strong>Application Procedure</strong></p>

 <table class="MsoTableGrid" border="0" cellspacing="0" cellpadding="0" style="border-collapse:collapse;border:none;mso-yfti-tbllook:1184;mso-padding-alt: